JanLahmann/Fun-with-Quantum/README.md

 # Fun with Quantum

+"Fun with Quantum" is a colletion of Jupyter notebooks that highlight specific aspects of Quantum Computing that are interesting and/or fun.

+ 1. Quantum Coin Game
+ 2. Simple Quantum Implementation for Boolean satisfiability problems
+ 3. Even Simpler Quantum Implementation for Boolean satisfiability problems (under development)
+ 4. GHZ Game
+ 5. GHZ Game on real devices
+ 6. Hardy's Paradox (under development)
+ 7. Mermin-Peres Magic Square (under development)

 ### How to execute the Serious Games in the IBM Quantum Lab
 You can run the jupyter notebooks with the different Serious Games in the IBM Quantum Labs without the need to save them local or copy the code.
 1. Open the [Quantum Lab](https://quantum-computing.ibm.com/) in your browser.